 The Serge Koussevitzky Music Foundation in the Library of Congress has awarded commissions for new musical works to five composers.
-The commissions are granted jointly by the foundation and the performing organizations that will present performances of the newly composed works.
+The commissions are granted jointly by the foundation and the organizations that will present performances of the newly composed works.

 Serge Koussevitzky, conductor of the Boston Symphony Orchestra from 1924 to 1949, was a champion of contemporary music.
 Throughout his distinguished career, he played a vital role in the creation of new works by commissioning such composers as Béla Bartók, Leonard Bernstein and Igor Stravinsky.
-He established the Koussevitzky Foundation in the Library to continue his lifelong commitment to composers and new music.
+He established the Koussevitzky Foundation in the Library of Congress to continue his lifelong commitment to composers and new music.
 Applications for commissions are accepted annually.

 The Koussevitzky commissioning program is designed primarily for established composers who have demonstrated considerable merit through their works and for orchestras and chamber groups that have a record of excellence in the performance of contemporary music.
 For more information, visit www.Koussevitzky.org.

 Zosha Di Castri is a Canadian composer and pianist whose works are noted for expanding pure concert music into interdisciplinary, multi-media projects including electronics, sound arts, video and dance.
 She has been commissioned by the San Francisco Symphony, the New World Symphony and the National Arts Center Orchestra of Canada, among others.
 Di Castri received the Jules Léger Prize for new chamber music in 2012 for her work Cortége, and, with Julia Den Boer, won the 2016 Pianist/Composer Commissioning Project of the Yvar Mikhashoff Trust for New Music.
 She is assistant professor of music at Columbia University.